First get this important introduction as to how bacterial organisms develop inside a washer.

 Viruses are simply pods of nucleic acid, either DNA or RNA, surrounded by a protein shell and sometimes fatty materials called lipids.
 Outside a living cell, a virus is a dormant particle, lacking the raw materials for reproduction.
 Only when it enters a host cell does it go into action, hijacking the cell’s metabolic chemistry to produce copies of itself that may burst out of infected cells or simply bud off a cell membrane.
-This lack of self-sufficiency means that viruses cannot be cultured in artificial media for scientific research or vaccine development; although they can take life and spawn in living bacteria and or human skin cells, including reproductive eggs.
+Virus can take life and spawn in living bacteria and or human skin cells, including reproductive eggs.

 each rinse cycle, toxic detergent residue and bacteria from the

 washer's drain chamber, are regularly churned up by the water agitation to

 From the washing machine, to your fabrics, live pathogens inflict

 We highly encourage doing a strong electrolyte washing machine cleaner.